open-runtimes/open-runtimes/README.md

 - `server.X` file is a runtime-specific HTTP server implementation.
 File extention is different for every programming language, for instance, Python is `server.py`.
 - `build.sh` script builds source code into executable script.
 This ca be either package installations, or build process of the runtime.
 - `launch.sh` script take executable script and prepare server that will execute it by running HTTP server on port `3000`
-- `example.sh` script is all-in-one solution that builds a script and launches HTTP server.
+- `deploy.sh` script is all-in-one solution that builds a script and launches HTTP server.
 This script is really handy for simple usage without executor.
 - `README.md` is runtime documentation.

 Every request sent to any of the runtimes must have header `X-Internal-Challenge`.
 The value of this header has to match the value of environment variable `INTERNAL_RUNTIME_KEY` set on the runtime.
-All example scripts use `example1234` as the key and we strongly recommend adjusting this key before production use.
+All example scripts use `password` as the key and we strongly recommend adjusting this key before production use.

 All requests should also have JSON body with the following structure: